Marvel's Spider-Man: Velocity (2019)

-Marvel's Spider-Man: Velocity, published later in 2019, depicts an original narrative set within the continuity of the game.
+Marvel's Spider-Man: Velocity, published later in 2019, spans five issues and depicts an original narrative set within the continuity of the game.
 The story takes place between the events of the main campaign in Marvel's Spider-Man, and the events of the three-part downloadable content (DLC) campaign, The City That Never Sleeps, and explores the origin behind Parker's creation of the Velocity Suit, in addition to his encounter with the supervillain Swarm, and a separate investigation conducted by Mary Jane Watson and her colleague from the Daily Bugle, Ben Urich, into Haley Harvey, otherwise nicknamed the Speed Demon.

 The Black Cat Strikes (2020)

-Marvel's Spider-Man: The Black Cat Strikes, published in 2020, is a limited series adapting the events of the first installment of The City That Never Sleeps campaign, "The Heist".
+Marvel's Spider-Man: The Black Cat Strikes, published in 2020, is a five issue limited series adapting the events of The City That Never Sleeps.
 Dennis Hopeless and Luca Maresca reprise their duties as story writer and artist, respectively.
 In addition to directly adapting the events from the game's narrative, the story additionally expands on Peter Parker and Felicia Hardy's relationship and history, through scenarios not depicted in the DLC chapters.

+Free Comic Book Day: Marvel's Spider-Man 2 (2023)

+As part of Free Comic Book Day in 2023, Sony Interactive Entertainment and Marvel published one-shot prequel comic that leads into the events of Marvel's Spider-Man 2, released on May 6, in local comic shops, and digitally on the Marvel Unlimited app.
+The comic was written by Christos Gage, who previously served as a writer on Marvel's Spider-Man, with art by Ig Gaura.
+The story follows Peter Parker, Miles Morales and Mary Jane Watson as the three of them struggle to balance Morales' school life, MJ's work and the responsibility the two Spider-Men have to New York as they come into conflict with a magic-infused criminal named The Hood.